-North Carolina's minimum wage is \$7.25 per hour (N.C.G.S. § 95-25.3(a); see North Carolina Department of Labor: North Carolina Minimum Wage).
+North Carolina's minimum wage is \$7.25 per hour (N.C.
+Gen. Stat.
+Ann. \S 95-25.3(a)).

 EXPECTED INCREASES IN MINIMUM WAGE

 No increase in the minimum wage rate is currently expected.

 TREATMENT OF TIPS

 Tips may be counted as wages only up to the amount permitted in Section 3(m) of the Fair Labor Standards Act (FLSA), and only if all of the following requirements are met: